-This section uses the econometric framework outlined above to estimate three causal relationships: the effect of the 65 mph speed limit on fatalities, holding constant vmt; the effect of the 65 mph speed limit on hours of travel, holding constant vmt; and the time saved per
+This section uses the econometric framework outlined above to estimate three causal relationships: the effect of the 65 mph speed limit on fatalities, holding constant vmt; the effect of the 65 mph speed limit on hours of travel, holding constant vmt; and the time saved per marginal fatality.
+The first two "reduced-form" relationships are of interest in their own right as part of an evaluation of the effects of speed limit policies.
+In the context of our theoretical model, the latter is the key structural relation and provides an upper bound estimate of the value of a statistical life.

-&lt;sup>19 We used the Box-Cox method to find the transformation of y (i.e., the dependent variables) in the reduced-form equations so that $y^{\lambda}$ is approximately normally distributed.
-In the case of equation (12a), the estimate of $\lambda$ is .5346 with a 95% confidence interval of {.3980, .6810} so both the linear and ln transformation are rejected.
+19 We used the Box-Cox method to find the transformation of y (i.e., the dependent variables) in the reduced-form equations so that y^{λ} is approximately normally distributed.
+In the case of equation (12a), the estimate of λ is .5346 with a 95% confidence interval of {.3980, .6810} so both the linear and ln transformation are rejected.
 In contrast, the null hypothesis that the ln transformation is correct cannot be rejected for equation (12b).

-&lt;sup>20 This variable is set to 1 in all years after 1987.
+20 This variable is set to 1 in all years after 1987.
 For observations from 1987, it is equal to the fraction of the calendar year that the 65 mph limit was in force.